 And according to Cindy Adams, Clinton has no good words for Sanders, writing that the Obama-era Secretary of State believes, quote, anyone overtaking him in a district considered his, he'll burn the place down.

-Megan McCain on the view asked this March whether the two had met to discuss the 2020 race, and Sanders bluntly replied, I suspect not.
+Megan McCain on the View asked this March whether the two had met to discuss the 2020 race, and Sanders bluntly replied, I suspect not.

-And you're not interested in any advice from her, and I think not, he said.
+And you're not interested in any advice from her?

-And if you think about the bad blood here, it gets even worse because I mean, but Bernie got ripped off.
+And if you think about the bad blood here, it gets even worse because, I mean, but Bernie got ripped off.

-Even Donna Brazil tells the story when she wrote her book how when she became the interim DNC chair and you know talked about all the money that was siphoned away by the Hillary campaign, they had it all wrapped up, and that she had to make the dreaded phone call to tell Bernie, yeah, it's pretty much true.
+Even Donna Brazil tells the story when she wrote her book, how when she became the interim DNC chair and, you know, talked about all the money that was siphoned away by the Hillary campaign, they had it all wrapped up and that she had to make the dreaded phone call to tell Bernie, yeah, it's pretty much true, you got ripped off and didn't want to make that call.

-So uh creepy, crazy, sleepy Uncle Joe.
+So creepy, crazy, sleepy Uncle Joe, he was AWOL.

 He was missing for around 10 days around Memorial Day.

-Anyways, AWOL this weekend from a slew of political events in San Francisco, including the California Democratic Convention and Moveon.org's big ideas for him.
+Anyways, AWOL this weekend from a slew of political events in San Francisco, including the California Democratic Convention and moveon.org's big ideas for him.

-But that didn't stop the progressive audience from booing Biden when his candidacy was referenced by Bernie in a flyer handed out at the convention on Sunday by a group of action for a progressive future and asking the question where is creepy, sleepy, crazy Uncle Joe and portions of the crowd at the convention openly antagonistic to any moderate candidate.
+But that didn't stop the progressive audience from booing Biden when his candidacy was referenced by Bernie in a flyer handed out at the convention on Sunday by a group of action for a progressive future and asking the question, where is creepy, sleepy, crazy Uncle Joe and portions of the crowd at the convention openly antagonistic to any moderate candidate.

 They didn't mention Joe Biden by name, but they made clear references to his campaigning on the notion that Trump's four years will be treated as an aberration.

-Uh Bernie Sanders' comments actually prompted the audience to boo Biden because he said, as you all know, there is a debate among presidential candidates who have spoken to you in this room, and there were those for those who have chosen for whatever reason not to be in this room about the best way forward.
+Bernie Sanders' comments actually prompted the audience to boo Biden because he said, as you all know, there is a debate among presidential candidates who have spoken to you in this room.

 And Sanders said, as the attendees were booing, so let me be as clear as I can.